 Employment check FAQs

-The general questions and answers below summarise those we are regularly asked by NHS organisations, agencies and third party contractors.
+The questions and answers below summarise those we are regularly asked by NHS organisations, agencies and third party contractors.

 Please note that NHS Employers is unable to provide advice to individuals regarding their appointment in the NHS or on other personal employment issues.